More than 900 Albertans died from opioid poisoning in first 10 months of 2020 | CBC News

 Alberta is no outlier — the phenomenon has been seen across the country.

 In March, those downward trends reversed sharply.
 At the same time, attendance at supervised consumption sites in Edmonton, Calgary, Grande Prairie, Lethbridge and Red Deer began to plummet.
-Those services were subject to occupancy limits during the first wave of the pandemic in the spring.
+Those services were temporarily suspended and then subject to occupancy limits during the first wave of the pandemic in the spring.

+Kenney also placed blame on the federal government's Canada emergency response benefit.
+He said some people with addictions used the money to buy illicit drugs.
+But he also said people need a basic income to survive, and isn't sure how a government could have stopped anyone from using the benefit for drugs.

 Pandemic restrictions limited addictions help